 General Liability and Property Insurance

-If your policy includes general liability, this means that your legal expenses are taken care of in the event that you are sued.
+Your restaurant or bar policy should include general liability insurance to take care of your legal expenses in the event that you are sued.
 This includes injuries that occur on your premises, illness from food served by your establishment, third-party property damage, and copyright infringement.